-One of my goals in this New Year has been to push myself a little harder in the exercise department, and over the last month and a half I’ve had the good fortune to achieve some personal bests in the fitness arena.
+One of my goals in this New Year has been to push myself a little harder in the exercise department.
+Over the last month and a half I’ve had the good fortune to achieve some personal bests in the fitness arena.
 Both my kids are busy with track and field, and so quite often when they train, I join them.
-I joined my daughter when she did the Cooper Test a couple of weekends ago and we both set new PB’s for that, and this past week I set a new personal best in my 1km run time as well.
+I joined my daughter when she did the Cooper Test a couple of weekends ago and we both set new PB’s for that.
+This past week I set a new personal best in my 1km run time as well.

-I was also recently chatting with Kim, of kimosterholzer.com, and she and I got talking about weightlifting, and in particular our PB’s in the squat.
+Recently I’ve been chatting with a friend of mine, Kim of kimosterholzer.com, and she and I got talking about weightlifting, and in particular our PB’s in the squat.
 I haven’t attempted a heavy single in the squat for many years, but I decided to get under the bar and see what I could do.
 Lo and behold, another new PB!
 Woohoo!
 (Incidentally, Kim also recently set a new PB in the squat, and she informs me she’s the only grandmother in her gym!!)

 When it comes to exercise and healthy living, it’s pretty easy to gauge your progress.
 You can track if you’re eating less calories, lifting more, running faster, getting leaner, etc. Making progress can be very satisfying.
 Unfortunately, it’s not always quite as easy to track progress in some of the other areas of life that I’m trying to improve.